Mulleins

 Hoary Mullein Verbascum pulverulentum

 Of uncertain origin, perhaps native, perhaps introduced as most plants grow in disturbed and man-made habitats such as roadsides, railway sidings and abandoned pits and quarries.
 Very locally-distributed, but common where it occurs, mostly around Norwich, Gfreat Yarmouth, north-west Norfolk and west of Bury St Edmunds.
 Flowers July to August.
 Stems grow up to two metres in height with the flower spike bearing long side branches like a candelabra.
 Flowers medium-sized, opening fully; pale yellow.
 Stamen hairs whitish.
 Upper stem leaves not winged at the base.
-A useful character is that the hairs wear off and cluster together in distinctive balls of fluff.
+A useful character is that the hairs wear off and cluster together in distinctive balls of fluff (known as flocculating).

 Hoary Mullein Hoary Mullein Hoary Mullein Hoary Mullein